discipl/main/VISION.md

 # Vision

-Imagine: Someone wakes up and tells their phone they are unhappy in their current career.
+Imagine: Someone wakes up feeling unhappy in their current career.
+With the means that are accessible by telephone it is possible to explore this.
 Their phone uses the data it was provided earlier: "Maybe you might be interested in teaching?".
 The person considers: "I would, but I'm not really qualified to do that."
 Their phone offers a solution: "No worries, there's a subsidy available for that"

 ## Where is Discipl going?